-This ordinance is not intended to repeal, abrogate, or impair any existing easements, covenants, or deed restrictions.
-However, where this ordinance and another ordinance, easement, covenant, or deed restriction conflict or overlap, whichever imposes the more stringent restrictions shall prevail.
+This chapter is not intended to repeal, abrogate, or impair any existing easements, covenants, or deed restrictions.
+However, where this chapter and another ordinance, easement, covenant, or deed restriction conflict or overlap, whichever imposes the more stringent restrictions shall prevail.